-Full text search (without document extraction) is available in the General Audit Tool.
+Full text search (without document extraction) is available in the GAT Labs.
 This allows for complex string based searching, using boolean operators and multiple other filters.

 Any search can be used to form the basis of an Audit, a policy match or a simple notification.

 Searching your domain for text is as fast and as easy as every other Search in GAT.